-Following are some of the more common inquiries directed to each of our business units: Display Systems, Optical Bonding Laboratories, Software Services.
+Following are some of the more common inquiries directed to each of our business units: Display Systems, Optical Bonding Laboratories, Product Development & Software Services.

 What are the differences among LCD, TFT and OLED displays?

 A liquid-crystal display (LCD) is a flat panel display or other electronically modulated optical device that uses the light-modulating properties of liquid crystals.
 Liquid crystals do not emit light directly, instead using a backlight or reflector to produce images in color or monochrome.